R tips

-These pages provide an introduction to R, emphasizing topics in data analysis that are covered in the graduate course, Biol 501: Quantitative methods in ecology and evolution.
+These pages provide hints for data analysis using R, emphasizing methods covered in the graduate course, Biol 501: Quantitative methods in ecology and evolution.

 Get R